Know Your Product's True Impact.

 Green claims without evidence are a liability.

 Consumers and regulators are scrutinising environmental claims more closely than ever.
 The EU Green Claims Directive, the UK's Green Claims Code, and the Competition and Markets Authority are all tightening the rules around what businesses can say about the sustainability of their products.
-Phrases like "eco-friendly", "sustainable", or "low carbon" without substantiation are now considered misleading — and the reputational and legal consequences of greenwashing are serious.

 Lifecycle analysis data and product assessment